flutter/flutter/docs/engine/dev/Setting-up-the-Engine-development-environment.md

 ## Next steps:

- * [[Compiling the engine]] explains how to actually get builds, now that you have the code.
+ * [Compiling the engine](Compiling-the-engine.md) explains how to actually get builds, now that you have the code.
- * [[The flutter tool]] has a section explaining how to use custom engine builds.
+ * [The flutter tool](https://github.com/flutter/flutter/wiki/The-flutter-tool) has a section explaining how to use custom engine builds.
- * [[Signing commits]], to configure your environment to securely sign your commits.
+ * [Signing commits](https://github.com/flutter/flutter/wiki/Signing-commits), to configure your environment to securely sign your commits.

 ## Editor autocomplete support